darcamo/cmake-integration/README.md

 Alternatively, the `cmake-integration-run-conan` command can be called at any time to run just conan.
 In that case it runs from the last used build folder.

+## Passing parameters to conan

+To pass parameters to conan set the `cmake-integration-conan-arguments` variable.
+It's default value is `--build missing`.
+However, avoid setting a conan profile using `cmake-integration-conan-arguments` and use the `cmake-integration-conan-profile` instead

+## Setting a conan profile

+The `cmake-integration-conan-profile` variable can be set to a string with a profile name to pass to conan.
+Alternatively, it can be set to an alist mapping cmake profile names with conan profile names.